qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

    please add it also to the substitutions.txt file in the source folder.

+.. |32| replace:: :kbd:`NEW in 3.2`
-.. |updatedisclaimer| replace:: :disclaimer:`Docs for 'QGIS testing'.
+.. |updatedisclaimer| replace:: :disclaimer:`Docs in progress for 'QGIS testing'.
 Visit http://docs.qgis.org/2.18 for QGIS 2.18 docs and translations.`